Songplace logo

 ReactFastAPIPythonAWSStripeSpotify APIPostgreSQLArgoCDGitHub Actions

 Jelmer Rotteveel is the Founder of Soar Music Group, Songplace, and FindSocial.
 When he first reached out, the work was small: managing development of scraping and lead generation scripts to power his music promotion campaigns.
-Eight years later, Eprecisio is the full engineering team behind three live platforms, 7 to 8 engineers deep, owning every layer of product and infrastructure.
+Six years later, Eprecisio is the full engineering team behind three live platforms, 7 to 8 engineers deep, owning every layer of product and infrastructure.

 How it started